Zickydeng/Zickydeng/README.md

 #### Welcome to my GitHub
 ---
-#### I'M Elijah A. Deng aka Zicky
+#### I'M Elijah A Deng aka Zicky
 ---

-I'm an accomplished 4X Certified Salesforce/Frontend React Developer who is very passionate about web developement.
+I'm an accomplished experienced 4X Certified Salesforce/Frontend React Developer who is very passionate about web developement.
 I enjoys developing plans, take ownership, design and deliver solutions.
 A tenacious self-starter, highly driven individual with strong work ethics.
 I love developing app, learning new technologies and creating contents.
 I'm very much pleased to have you here on my gitHub page and I hope we can all learn a thing or two from one another.

 - 🔭 I’m currently working as a Salesforce Developer LWC Specialist and a part-time frontend React developer.